 Spring Topic - Our Island

 Please see the attached vocabulary list for our new topic.
 This list is part of a new initiative called Word Aware that we are using in school.
 We thought it would be helpful to share this list with you so that you can use some of these words at home when discussing the topic.
 If your child speaks a different language at home it would be helpful to discuss and translate these words using your home language.
 We may need to add to this list during the topic as new words are introduced.

 Please can you regularly revisit the Year 1 Common Exception Words with your child to ensure that they can read and spell them correctly.
 Also it would be helpful if you could make sure that your children practice how to spell their surnames as well as using capital and lowercase letters correctly in their first name.

 Number Facts and Times Tables

-It would be useful if the children could be given opportunities at home to practice the following key maths skills: number formation, number recognition up to 100, counting forwards and backwards, recognising one more or one less of a given number, adding and subtracting single and two digit numbers, and doubles up to 20.
+It would be useful if the children could be given opportunities at home to practice the following key maths skills: number formation, spelling number words up to 20, number recognition up to 100, counting forwards and backwards, recognising one more or one less of a given number, adding and subtracting single and two digit numbers, and doubles up to 20.

 Learning this week:

 This week we have had an RE focus looking at the importance of water in some religions.